Skip to main content

 Fried Stuffed Chicken Wings

-These stuffed chicken wings are deep-fried with flavourful Asian spice!
+These stuffed chicken wings are with flavourful Asian spice!
 And it can be served as an interesting appetizer to WOW your guests.
 These wings are SO delicious, can be prepped well in advance, and are probably going to be something new for your party guest.
 They are fully juicy on the inside and they are an excellent way to enjoy wings WITHOUT the bone.

 In fact, I have come across this recipe frequently in my cookbook, but I have not yet tried it.
 Consider the difficulty in deboning the wings making me give up on this recipe.